codeceptjs/CodeceptJS/docs/plugins.md

 ##### Allure Reports

-If Allure plugin is enabled this plugin attaches each saved screenshot to allure report.
+-   `screenshotsForAllureReport`: If Allure plugin is enabled this plugin attaches each saved screenshot to allure report.
+Default: false.

 ### Parameters